C4st3ll4n/recipe-api/README.md

-# recipe-api
+# ReciPI
-A django restful api to save your favorite recipe !
+A Django restful API to save your favorite recipe !

+To run this API, reproduce the following steps:

+* Open your terminal
+* run 'docker-compose-build'
+* then run 'docker-compse up'
+* then access localhost